 The purpose of this operational policy is to provide compensation structures and benefits information for crafts worker employees working at a UW System institution.

 2. Policy Background

-Crafts workers in the UW System are employees who are skilled journeyman crafts workers in the following building trade titles:
+Crafts workers in the UW System are employees who are skilled journeypersons crafts workers in the following building trade titles:

 3. Policy Definitions

-Crafts worker means a UW System employee who is a skilled journeyman crafts worker, including the skilled journeyman crafts worker’s apprentices and helpers, but does not include employees who are not in direct line of progression in the craft.
+Crafts worker: A UW System employee who is a skilled journeyman crafts worker, including the skilled journeyman crafts worker’s apprentices and helpers, but does not include employees who do not perform skilled trades as defined by the State of Wisconsin.

-The pay of crafts workers with documented satisfactory performance will continue to be based on the crafts workers’ rates set by OSER in 2009 and increased as a result of subsequent general wage adjustments (see).
+The pay of crafts workers with documented satisfactory performance will continue to be based on the crafts workers’ rates set by OSER in 2009 and increased as a result of subsequent general wage adjustments (see Crafts Workers/Trades Rates).

 B. Additional Compensation

 - The statewide additional pay for spray painting shall be fifty cents ($0.50) per hour added to the regular hourly compensation rate.